 If you squint, Michigan can look like a hand.
 I spent most of my childhood summers in Leland, a small town on the state’s little finger, where my family has a small cottage on Lake Michigan.
 (Michiganders tend to point to their hands when describing where they live.)

-I wanted to be writer of some sort from an early age and loved creative writing assignments in school.
-But I am dyslexic, and reading was a chore, so in college, I focused on the sciences where my reading didn’t hamper my studies.
-It turns out that very few people speed read an organic chemistry textbook.
+I wanted to be a writer of some sort from an early age and loved creative writing assignments in school.
+But I am dyslexic, and reading was a chore, so in college, I focused on the sciences, where my reading didn’t hamper my studies.
+It turns out that very few people speed-read an organic chemistry textbook.

 Later, I worked in a number of academic and commercial laboratories and found myself putting off my plan to go to graduate school.
 It was then that I discovered a thing called graphic design.
 For me, it was like writing, but with images rather than words.
 So I spent a year studying design before moving to Minneapolis where my wife, Debra Kelley, and I opened a graphic design shop that focused on creating trademarks and guidelines for their use.